damienharrison/damienharrison.github.io/_posts/2023-08-02-BCDR-Plan-Template.md

 ## Risk Assessment

 We have conducted a thorough risk assessment to identify potential threats to our business.
 From server failures to the undead, we've got it covered!
-We've analyzed the impact of each risk and developed mitigation strategies to minimize disruptions.
+We've analysed the impact of each risk and developed mitigation strategies to minimise disruptions.

 ## BCDR Roles and Responsibilities